vega/vega-lite/site/docs/encoding/legend.md

 }
 ```

-To customize legends, a `legend` object in [an encoding channel's definition](encoding.html) can contain the following properties:
+To customize legends, you can specify a `legend` object in [an encoding channel's definition](encoding.html).
+This section lists all properties of legends.

+_See also:_ This [interactive article](https://beta.observablehq.com/@jheer/a-guide-to-guides-axes-legends-in-vega) demonstrates axes and legends in the underlying Vega language.

 {:#properties}